ooow/ap-lab/README.md

 rules and feel free to use them as templates or rely on them in review processes.

+## Pull Request tempalte
+See the [tempalte](https://github.com/ooow/ap-lab/pull/34) and make sure your PR is formatted the same way.

+## General
+All files must have an empty line at the end of a file.

 ### TypeScript

 #### Common